 The Audit Committee currently consists of Mr. Kornblatt as Chair and Mr. Ayers, Ms. Bacchus and Mr. Toledano.
 The Audit Committee reviews the scope and timing of services of Universal Stainless' independent registered public accountants.
 The Audit Committee reports on Universal Stainless' financial statements following completion of the independent registered public accountants' audit, and Universal Stainless' policies and procedures with respect to internal accounting and financial controls.
-In addition, the Audit Committee appoints the independent registered public accountants for the ensuing year, and the Chairman of the Audit Committee conducts reviews of financial reports with management of the Company and the Company's independent registered public accountants at each regularly scheduled Audit Committee meeting.
+In addition, the Audit Committee appoints the independent registered public accountants for the ensuing year, and the Chairman of the Audit Committee conducts reviews of financial reports with management of the Company and the Company's independent registered public accountants.
+The Audit Committee has the opportunity to meet in executive session with the Company's independent registered public accountants at each regularly scheduled Audit Committee meeting.
 The Board of Directors also has delegated to the Audit Committee responsibility for reviewing and approving related party transactions, which the Company defines as those required to be disclosed by applicable regulations of the SEC, as those regulations may be amended or modified from time to time.
 While the Audit Committee has no written policies for the review and approval of related party transactions, the Audit Committee will analyze any proposed related party transactions against reasonable business practices.